rreusser/glsl-solid-wireframe/README.md

 You can see a detailed explanation of the technique [here](http://codeflow.org/entries/2012/aug/02/easy-wireframe-display-with-barycentric-coordinates/).
 It uses [`OES_standard_derivatives`](https://www.khronos.org/registry/gles/extensions/OES/OES_standard_derivatives.txt) to scale the lines to a uniform width, but also exposes a basic fallback that scales lines relative to the size of the triangle in case `OES_standard_derivatives` is not available.
 [Support for `OES_standard_derivatives` is 96% for mobile and 99% across the board](http://webglstats.com/webgl/extension/standard_derivatives).

 Please ***do not*** confuse it with nVidia's [Solid Wireframe technique](http://developer.download.nvidia.com/SDK/10/direct3d/Source/SolidWireframe/Doc/SolidWireframe.pdf).
 That technique uses a geometry shader so will not be available in WebGL any time soon.
 The convenience function used here to generate barycentric coordinates produces a similar result but duplicates and expands the geometry to achieve it.
-It's not perfect.
+It's real wasteful.
+Not perfect.

 ## Example